fivestars-os/aladdin/docs/undeploy_cmd.md

   --namespace NAMESPACE, -n NAMESPACE
                         namespace name, defaults to default current :
                         [default]
+  --chart CHART_NAME    Which chart to undeploy if your project defines more
+                        than a single chart in the lamp.json file, defaults to the project name
 ```
 - Example: `aladdin -c DEV -n test undeploy aladdin-demo`